Frequently Asked Questions

 In addition, the doctor may order a computerized tomography (CT) scan, which is a series of X-ray images put together by a computer.
 These detailed pictures can reveal a tumor in the lung, but they cannot show whether the tumor is benign or malignant.

-To perform a biopsy, physicians use one of the following procedures:
+When a lung cancer diagnosis is suspected, physicians will perform a biopsy, physicians use one of the following procedures:

 - Bronchoscopy – this permits the physician to look into the breathing passages through a bronchoscope, which is a thin, flexible, lighted tube inserted through the nose or mouth under local or general anesthesia.
 The doctor can brush or wash cells from the walls of bronchi or snip off small pieces of tissue for study under the microscope.
 Depending on the location of the tumor, transbroncheal biopsy of the tumor may be performed.